 “In the Conservatory” by Édouard Manet

-“In the Conservatory” by Édouard Manet is set in a conservatory in Paris, it shows a fashionable couple of some social rank.
+“In the Conservatory” by Édouard Manet is set in a greenhouse in Paris.
+It shows a fashionable couple of some social rank.
 Their married status is conveyed by their rings and the proximity of their hands which reflects a hint of intimacy.
-The woman is the focus of the portrait, as she is more prominently placed plus her more colourful attire.
+The woman is the focus of the portrait, as she is more prominently placed plus her more colorful attire.
 Their lack of engagement with the viewer creates a sense of detachment.

-In 1945 during the end of the Second World War, this painting was among the objects evacuated from the Berlin Museums and put for safekeeping into a salt mine in Merkers.
+In 1945 during the end of the Second World War, this painting was among the objects evacuated from the Berlin Museums.
+It was stored for safekeeping into a salt mine in Merkers.
 After the war, the picture was discovered and secured by the Monuments Men.
 Its salvage was documented in photographs, which show soldiers posing with Manet’s painting in the mine in Merkers.
-Thankfully it survived those challenging times, and it made its way back to the first museum to own this masterpiece.
+Thankfully it survived those challenging times, and it made it’s way back to the first museum to own this masterpiece.

 The Monuments, Fine Arts, and Archives (MFAA) program, under the Allied armies, was established in 1943 to help protect cultural property in war zones during and after World War II.
-About 400 service members and civilians worked with military forces to safeguard historic and cultural monuments from war damage, and as the conflict came to a close, to find and return works of art that had been stolen by the Nazis or hidden for safekeeping.
+About 400 service members and civilians worked with military forces to safeguard historical and cultural monuments from war damage.
+The MFAA sought to find and return works of art that had been stolen by the Nazis or hidden for safekeeping.

-This preservation effort was the first time in history a military force attempted to fight a war and at the same time reduce damage to cultural monuments and property.
-The men and women of the MFAA, also known as Monuments Men, were mainly art historians and museum personnel, who had significant roles in the growth of many of the United States’ cultural institutions, as well as in museums and other cultural institutions in Europe.
+This preservation effort was the first time in history, a military force attempted to fight a war and at the same time reduce damage to cultural monuments and property.
+The men and women of the MFAA, also known as Monuments Men, were mainly art historians and museum personnel.
+They had significant roles in the growth of many of the United States’ cultural institutions, as well as in museums and other cultural institutions in Europe.

 Édouard Manet (1832 – 1883) was one of the first 19th-century artists to paint modern life and was a pivotal figure in the transition from Realism to Impressionism.
 His early masterpieces caused much controversy and served as an influence for the young painters who would create Impressionism.
 In the last two decades of Manet’s life, he developed a style that had a significant impact on future painters.